Framartin/spatial-pred-R/GSoC organization/README.md

 * Add KP4 alias for TS1 predictor type (same definition)
 * Add spChk option
 * Update examples
+* Add error if newdata as no rownames
+* Add call attribute
+* Add support of matrix/Matrix argument for invIrW()
 * Fix minor bugs

+## 5th progress report

+* Checks and fix issues with W and listw for out-of-sample
+* Add spChk option for out-of-sample

 ## TODO